 Many risk factors for HIV are the same for adults of any age.
 But like many younger people, older adults may not be aware of their HIV risk factors.
-The following are the most common ways that HIV is spread:
+HIV is most commonly spread by:

 Some age-related factors also put older adults at risk for HIV infection.
-For example, older adults who begin dating again after a divorce or the death of a partner may be unaware of the risk of HIV and not use condoms.
+For example, older adults who begin dating again after a divorce or the death of a partner may not use condoms if they are unaware of the risk of HIV.

 Age-related thinning and dryness of the vagina may increase the risk of HIV infection in older women.
 In addition, women who are no longer concerned about pregnancy may not use a female condom or ask their partners to use a male condom during sex.

 Talk to your health care provider about your risk of HIV infection and ways to reduce your risk.

 CDC recommends that everyone 13 to 64 years old get tested for HIV at least once and that people at high risk of infection get tested more often.
 Your health care provider may recommend HIV testing if you are over 64 and at risk for HIV infection.

 For several reasons, older people are less likely to get tested for HIV:

 - Health care providers may not think to ask older adults about their HIV risk factors, including sexual activity, and may not recommend HIV testing.